 In short, the large ships offer more options, especially to multiple generations travelling together.
 Small ships can be more formal and dressy but have less options on entertainment.

 DESTINATION – To fly to the Caribbean and wake up at a new beach each day is a great beach holiday, but you may never get a sea day.
 A sea day is a day at sea.
 The most sea days you will ever get in a row is about ten, ten days at e=sea and you know you have cruised.
-So a caribbean cruise is a beach holiday on a floating hotel, the trans-atlantic crossing is a serious all at sea cruise, and the Panama Canal to Tahiti is even more seriously at sea.
+So a Caribbean cruise is a beach holiday on a floating hotel, the transatlantic crossing is a serious all at sea cruise, and the Panama Canal to Tahiti is even more seriously at sea.

 The Baltic cruise is a different historical city each day with so much to do you will want to go again and again, but you will walk your fit bit off the scale.
 The Fjords is majestic and peaceful with water like glass, but if you have been skiing regularly you might wonder what a lot of the fuss is about.
 However, ships going between contains is quite something.
-That Canary Islands is a good first cruise, normally from Southampton to Southampton, you will get to stop at Cadiz or Lisbon, may take in Casablanca in West Africa, get to see the beautiful Madeira and three of four of the Canary Islands.
+That Canary island is a good first cruise, normally from Southampton to Southampton, you will get to stop at Cadiz or Lisbon, may take in Casablanca in West Africa, get to see the beautiful Madeira and three of four of the Canary Islands.
 The Mediterranean is a great cruise, history and beaches, and the Greek Islands are fantastic.
 Then the World cruise is where you seriously unpack, the room is your home, and that cruise is nothing, absolutely nothing like a Caribbean cruise.

 You might look for a great route, that has something special like Key West, or New Orleans, you may need visas and inoculations and sea sickness bands.
 But ships are prone to weather, so you can miss the whole of a Greek Islands cruise because the sea is too rough, and you will be looking to see if you took out missed ports insurance.
 These are so cheap if bought before you go, and there is no excuse not to keep them in your case.